Mulch should never touch the bark of a plant!

 - Apply gravel, stone, or lava rock in a 1-inch layer.

-- Are synthetic materials that conserve soil moisture and provide good weed control.
+- Landscape fabrics are synthetic materials that conserve soil moisture and provide good weed control.

 - They come in two forms: woven and spun-bonded.
 Some woven types look like burlap and others have the texture of a fine screen.
 Spun-bonded types have a fibrous texture and are more effective on slopes.

 - In the landscape, both types are covered with a layer of bark or stone.

 - Soil and organic debris can collect on the top of fabric mulches.
 Weed seeds germinate in this soil and debris and the weed roots often penetrate the fabric.
 Weeds growing on top of the fabric can be difficult to remove.
 Hand pull weeds before they mature and produce seeds.